An International Baccalaureate World School

 International Baccalaureate Program

 Lomond School became an authorized IB School in the spring of 2012.
 Lomond underwent a self-study and reauthorization in the spring of 2016.
 IB World Schools share a common philosophy - a commitment to high-quality, challenging, international education - that we believe is important for our students.
 Through the exploration and re-exploration of concepts students develop an understanding and appreciation of ideas that transcends disciplines.
 Within this concept based curriculum teachers strive to make each learning experience authentic, relevant and transdisciplinary.
 The culminating event for the IB program is the Fourth Grade IB Exhibition.
 Fourth grade students work in small groups, with the support of their IB Mentor (volunteers from the district or from the community) for approximately 8 weeks researching a topic of their choosing relating to the transdisciplinary theme of Sharing the Planet.
 Students engage in authentic experiences to support their research.
 At Exhibition, students present their research findings for family, friends and community members.
-For more information on transdisciplinary curriculum, please visit our International Baccalaureate page and view our Programme of Inquiry.
+For more information on transdisciplinary curriculum, please visit the District's International Baccalaureate Primary Years Programme webpage

 Extra Curricular Activities